-- Helps prevent becoming entrapped or entangled within the bed - Helps prevent injury within a bed, particularly when the bed is padded - Helps prevent rolling, falling or climbing out of bed - Provides a safe sleeping environment.
+- Helps prevent becoming entrapped or entangled within the bed. - Helps prevent injury within a bed, particularly when the bed is padded. - Helps prevent falling, climbing out of bed, or wandering. - Provides a safe sleeping environment.

 This information may include any studies conducted on safety issues that may be associated with a traditional hospital bed, or specialty bed or why some individuals may need a specialty bed.
 An example is the Hospital Bed System Dimensional and Assessment Guidance to Reduce Entrapment published by the FDA.
 This explains the risk of entrapment in certain types of beds.